Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Royal Canin Size Health Nutrition Giant Adult Dry Dog Food

-Calories: 337 kcal per cup
+Calories:337 kcal per cup

 Another one of the best dog foods to feed your Cane Corso is Royal Canin Giant Breed Adult Dry Dog Food.
 It is for giant breed dogs over the age of 18 to 24 months and over 100 pounds, so it caters to the largest of dogs.
 Dogs love the taste of this chicken recipe and its extra large kibble.
 It’s an excellent source of vitamins and minerals for your Cane Corso and provides joint support with the added glucosamine and chondroitin.
 It has an antioxidant complex to help support cellular health as these dogs are prone to premature aging, with added taurine to help keep these big-hearted dogs healthy as well.
 It comes as a 35-pound bag which is bigger than most and will keep your dog going a while.
+However, some other pet owners have reported the kibble pieces as too large and difficult to eat for their dogs.

 Pros